pjohanneson/pj-eleventy-site/src/post/2021/02/02/so-close.md

 date: 2021-02-02 03:28:48
 modified: 2021-02-02 03:28:48
 permalink: 2021/02/01/so-close/index.html
-tags: ["Rejections", "So Close", "We Were Once So Close To Heaven Peter Came Out And Gave Us Medals Declaring Us The Nicest Of The Damned", "So It Goes", "Writing"]
 featured_img:
 wpid: 4588
+all_meta:
+  _wpcom_is_markdown: 1
+  _last_editor_used_jetpack: block-editor
+  _publicize_twitter_user: '@pjohanneson'
+  _thumbnail_id: 2847
+  _edit_last: 1
+  _wpas_done_all: 1

+taxonomy_terms_all: ["Rejections", "So Close", "We Were Once So Close To Heaven Peter Came Out And Gave Us Medals Declaring Us The Nicest Of The Damned", "So It Goes", "Writing"]
+post_tag: ["Rejections", "So Close", "We Were Once So Close To Heaven Peter Came Out And Gave Us Medals Declaring Us The Nicest Of The Damned"]
+category: ["So It Goes", "Writing"]
+tags: post
 ---

 # So close